 Certain classes or types of classes shall be excluded from this policy at the discretion of the College.
-Local fees (including Self-Supporting course fees), materials, books, and other expenses are not waivable.
 The College reserves the right to deny or delay a decision for a senior audit for any class based on an analysis of course enrollment and overall viability.
 Certain courses are not eligible for senior audits based on their status as Self-Supporting or other special circumstances associated with the delivery of the course.
 Seniors wishing to appeal a decision of an audit denial for any course may direct their appeal to the area Vice President whose decision is final.
-A senior citizen (age 65+) may audit a Curriculum or Continuing Education Workforce Development course section only on a space available basis once the minimum enrollment requirement has been met.
+A senior citizen (age 65+) may audit a Curriculum or Continuing Education Workforce Development course only if a seat is available once the course minimum enrollment requirement has been met.

-A student who audits a course section shall not displace other students seeking to enroll in the course section.
-The student must make application to audit the course section prior to the start date of the course and will be notified by the college personnel handling their registration if the audit is approved.
+A student who audits a course shall not displace other students seeking to enroll in the course section.
+The student must make application to audit the course prior to the start date of the course and will be notified by the college personnel handling their registration if the audit is approved.
 The Senior will be subject to local fees such as insurance, materials, supplies, books, and other instructional materials.

-Certain courses will not be eligible for senior audit, such as those with classroom space constraints, laboratory, work-based learning or clinical courses, courses affected by strict teacher/student ratios, or those with safetyrelated concerns.
-Directors, Chairs and/or Deans will make the determination if a course is to be disallowed for senior audit.
+Certain courses will not be eligible for senior audit, such as those with classroom space constraints, laboratory, work-based learning or clinical courses, courses affected by strict teacher/student ratios, or those with safety-related concerns.
+Directors, Chairs and/or Deans make the determination if a course is to be disallowed for senior audit.